-- Go to one.newrelic.com and click the Workloads launcher, and then click + Create a workload.
+Go to one.newrelic.com and click on the Explorer, and then click + Create a workload.

-- You can search by entity type, tags, or attributes (like app name, account ID, and AWS region).
+- You can search by entity type, tags, or attributes (like entity name, account ID, and AWS region).

 You can add a combination of queries and specific entities to the workload, which combine according to the query logic.